 Some of the BEST team building programs to help employees deal with concerns and constructively embrace change include:

-Speed Networking: Our Speed Networking event offers a series of engaging activities and interactive discussions to foster camaraderie and strengthen relationships.
+Our Speed Networking event offers a series of engaging activities and interactive discussions to foster camaraderie and strengthen relationships.
 Ideal for groups of 30 to as many as 1,500 participants, the event kicks off with an energetic group activity, followed by 15-minute challenges at assigned tables.
 Participants rotate and engage with different individuals as they complete various tasks.

 AI will have massive impacts on the workplace, eliminating some roles while changing others and creating entirely new jobs.
 Employees are, understandably, both excited by and concerned about the potential impacts of this technology.